andreiburdusa/Type-Driven-Development_Exercises/README.md

 # Type-Driven Development - Exercises

-## My solutions for the exerises in the book _Type-Driven Development with Idris_
+## My solutions for the exerises from the book _Type-Driven Development with Idris_

 To run Idris2 inside the project:
 ```